pulumi/pulumi/docs/design/stacks.md

 The more statically typed approach of using service capabilities also eliminates some of the fragility common to weakly typed and dynamic approaches, which can be prone to race conditions, requiring manual sleeps, retries, etc.

-Capabilities can also benefit from the abstraction and encapsulation provided by Mu.
+Capabilities can also benefit from the abstraction and encapsulation provided by Coconut.
 For example, imagine we want a key/value store.
-The `mu/x` namespace offers such a `KVStore` abstraction, but it is abstract.
+The `coconut/x` namespace offers such a `KVStore` abstraction, but it is abstract.
 By declaring in a constructor that we require a `KVStore`, we leave open the possibility that a caller might provide an instance of etcd, Consul, Zookeeper, or their favorite key/value store provider.

-The references between services forms a DAG and the system topologically sorts that DAG in order to determine the order in which to create and destroy services, during MuGS planning time.
+The references between services forms a DAG and the system topologically sorts that DAG in order to determine the order in which to create and destroy services, during CocoGL planning time.
 There must be no cycles.
-Resource providers understand liveness and health, so that developers needn't worry about races, liveness, or retries in MetaMu code.
+Resource providers understand liveness and health, so that developers needn't worry about races, liveness, or retries in CocoLang code.

 ### Exporting Services